magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42657-unable-to-select-categories-in-customer-segment-conditions.md

 1. Change "viewed" to "ordered".
 1. Change "ALL" to "ANY".
 1. Click the nested green plus sign and select Category.
-1. Click the **...** sign and then click the **chooser** icon (to the left of the checkmark).
+1. Click the **...** sign and then click the chooser icon (to the left of the checkmark).
 1. Open the browser dev console.
 1. Check the checkboxes for any/multiple categories and note the javascript error thrown in the console.
 1. Click the **Save** button.
-1. Navigate back to the condition and check if the selected categories saved.
+1. Navigate back to the condition and check if the selected categories are saved.

 <ins>Expected results</ins>: